THE EXPERIMENT'S PURPOSE IS: To Determine if Science Can Prove Reincarnation

 Reincarnation in Historical Context

 This experimental project looks at traditional perspectives of reincarnation from a 21st-century view of consciousness studies, neuroscience, behavioral psychology, and quantum physics.
 Its research also attempts to shed light on concepts like life-after-death, soul transcendence, memory and archetypes, and shared/entangled consciousness.
 This link provides a quick review of reincarnation in history.
+Psychologist Carl Jung, a 20th century legend, seeded the modern field of scientific reincarnation research.
+Psychiatrist Ian Stevenson caused it to flourish.

 Introduction of an Illustrative Reincarnation Case